“Committed to Honoring those of Courage Defending our Freedom”

 Please welcome our team of volunteers supporting The Honor & Courage Program:

-Luke will be 13 years old on Nov 1, 2013.
 Ever since Luke was 4 years old his goal has been to join the Young Marines.
 Two days after his 8th birthday (minimun age to join) Luke was signing up.
 Luke has currently earned the rank of Sgt in Liberty Young Marines.
 Luke’s goal is to one day serve our Nation as a United States Marine.
-For now Luke spends his time motivating our wounded Heroes by making frequent trips to Walter Reed Military Hospital, encouraging them with messages of support on facebook through his page www.facebook.com/HonorCourageCommitment.SemperFi
+At the age of 12, in 2012, Luke spearheaded the Honor & Courage Program.
+For now Luke spends his time motivating our wounded Heroes by making frequent trips to Walter Reed Military Hospital, and encouraging them with messages of support on facebook through his page www.facebook.com/HonorCourageCommitment.SemperFi

 Luke also is a youth motivational speaker, speaking at youth groups, retirement homes, and schools throughout the tri-state area on Leadership and the sacrifices our Heroes make.